lady-h-world/My_Garden/reading_pages/Crystal_Ball/dimensional_reduction1.md

 PCA (Principal Component Analysis) is a popular dimensional reduction method.
 It outputs several principle components, PC1, PC2, ..., PCn.

-Consider each principal component as a line in the cartesian coordinate system.
-The objective is to minimize the distances from the data points to their projections on this line, so that the spread of data projections on this line is maximized, leading to the maximization of data variance in this dimension.
-PC1 captures the highest proportion of data variance, followed by PC2, which captures the highest proportion of the remaining variance.
-This pattern continues with all subsequent principal components (PCx).
-This allows PCA to capture the maximum amount of variance in each dimension, sequentially reducing overall information loss.
+Each principal component can be thought of as a line in the Cartesian coordinate system.
+The objective is to minimize the distances between the data points and their projections onto this line, while maximizing the spread (variance) of the projected data along the line.
+By doing so, the principal component captures the maximum possible variance in this new dimension.
+PC1 captures the largest proportion of the data's variance, followed by PC2, which captures the highest proportion of the remaining variance.
+This pattern continues with each subsequent principal component (PCx).
+This approach allows PCA to sequentially capture the maximum possible variance in each dimension, thereby minimizing overall information loss.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Crystal_Ball_images/camapign_dim_redu_images/about_pca.png" width="1000" height="500" />